franccoina/franccoina/README.md

 **franccoina/franccoina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 <!-- ## 👋 &nbsp;Hey there!
 I'm Franco -->
 &nbsp;
 ### 📀 &nbsp;About Me

 📍 &nbsp;I'm from *Colombia*, raised in a city called *Medellín*.
 You should visit us someday.

-🎓 &nbsp;Currently studying *Software Development* at Instituto Tecnológico Metropolitanoand Riwi.
+🎓 &nbsp;Currently studying *Software Development* at Instituto Tecnológico Metropolitano and Riwi.

 🔎 &nbsp;Flowing from Backend to *Frontend*.
 I just love exploring new techs and creative fields.